sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 .. image:: images/animal_selection.png

 The Animal Selection tab allows you to control which animals are considered adoptable by ASM's internet publishers.
-In addition to items you select here, any animal which has the "Courtesy Listing" flag will also be included.

 * Include [category] animals: Select “yes” to include animals fitting the category.